The Civil Service Exam in the Philippines also includes quizzes about correct spelling, examples of idiomatic expressions and their meanings.

 - born very poor

-- born into a very rich family
+- born from a very rich family

 - born very talkative